-This workload is particularly well suited to CPU comparisons with large thread/core-count disparity.
+This workload is particularly well-suited to CPU comparisons with large thread/core-count disparity or large core frequency differences.
 Each thread operates independently, performs the same work, and is CPU-bound.
-Additional threads allow the server to complete more work per unit time, showing clear differentiation for higher core/thread count CPUs.
+Additional threads and/or high frequency cores allow the server to complete more work per unit time, showing clear differentiation for higher core/thread count CPUs and/or higher frequency CPUs.

-Figure 1: Pipeline data flow and operations.
+Figure 3: Pipeline data flow and operations.
 Source: Principled Technologies.

-Figure 1 shows how the system reads images from storage, scales the images to a Machine-learning-friendly size of 300 x 300 pixels, transposes the images, and finally, converts the images to grayscale.
+Figure 3 shows how the system reads images from storage, scales the images to a machine-learning-friendly size of 300 x 300 pixels, transposes the images, and finally, converts the images to grayscale.
 The system then encodes the transformed image into JPG, and then converts the JPG-encoded to Base64 and writes it to the next line of the shard file.
 File systems for image-reading and shard-writing may be local storage or HDFS, though we used local storage for testing.
 In addition to the shard files, the workload also outputs frame count, byte count, frames per second, input and output bytes per second, and total runtime.
 In clustered mode, the workload also computes statistics across the cluster.